About This Chapter

 Instructional Strategies - Chapter Summary

 These video and text lessons are taught by instructors who are professionals in the field and who know how to make learning fun.
-Each lesson includes a written transcript that has important terms and phases highlighted.
-Some link to text lessons with more information.
+Each lesson includes a written transcript that has important terms and phases in bold.
 At the end of the lesson, you can assess your knowledge through multiple-choice questions.
 If you need extra review on specific topics, video tags will take you right back to that point in the lesson.

 1. Educating Students with Special Needs

 In this lesson, we will explore how to educate students with special needs.
 We will specifically address how the educational needs of these students are best served if they are in a mainstream classroom being taught alongside their peers.